ga-dc/node-passport-twitter/readme.md

   - https://apps.twitter.com
   - Use `http://127.0.0.1:3000/auth/twitter/callback` as the callback URL
 2. Rename `env_sample.js` to `env.js` and fill in the blanks
-  - Note that the callback URL there is `localhost` instead of `127.0.0.1`
+  - Note that the callback URL there is `localhost` instead of `127.0.0.1`.
+However, when you actually enter the URL on Twitter Apps, it should be `127.0.0.1` instead of `localhost`.